nu0ma/playwright-spanner-assert/README.md

 });
 ```

-To load a configuration file from a custom location, provide the factory with a `configPath` or set the `PLAYWRIGHT_SPANNER_ASSERT_CONFIG` environment variable.
+To load a configuration file from a custom location, provide the factory with a `configPath`.

 ```ts
 import { createPlaywrightSpannerAssert } from 'playwright-spanner-assert';